Substance: Mold and Mildew

 - Please note that you will be responsible for correcting conditions within your room or apartments that are designated as your responsibility, and as deemed reasonably necessary.
 Tampering with units or secured windows or failure to report problems with moisture may result in a residence hall policy violation.

-If you experience an issue after the Campus Housing office is closed, find the RA on-call in your hall and report it to that staff member.
+If you experience an issue after the University Housing office is closed, find the RA on-call in your hall and report it to that staff member.
 They will report it as an urgent issue for response before the next work day.